JobGuards/Replaysafe/README.md

 ---

-## 🛡️ Sovereign Reliability for Distributed Systems

-StillUp is a **lightweight, privacy-first Safety Layer** that prevents duplicate side effects (like double charges, duplicate emails, and redundant API calls) during job retries and non-deterministic agent workflows.
+StillUp is a **lightweight, privacy-first safety layer** that prevents duplicate side effects (like double charges, duplicate emails, and redundant API calls) during job retries and non-deterministic agent workflows.

-### 🔴 The Problem: Retry Amplification
+## 🔴 The Pain: Retry Amplification
 When background jobs, queues, or AI agents fail mid-execution and retry:
 1. **Duplicate Processing**: A job crashes *after* charging a customer card but *before* updating the database.
 On retry, it charges the card again.
 2. **Cascading Load / Hammering**: Upstream retries hit downstream databases aggressively, causing cascading failures and resource exhaustion.